Intensive Outpatient Program (IOP)

 Disclaimer: Referred to as “IOP program” by some insurance companies

-Find Support With Our Day Treatment Program
+Find Support With Our IOP Therapy

 You might feel like weekly therapy isn’t enough, but you can’t leave your job, kids, or responsibilities behind for months of residential treatment.
 Standard outpatient programs often leave you feeling at risk of relapse.